GroupProject2020/Ovito/doc/python/introduction/custom_modifiers.rst

 OVITO provides a collection of built-in data manipulation and analysis modifiers, which can be found in the :py:mod:`ovito.modifiers` module.
-These modifier types are all implemented in C++, and the Python interface allows you to instantiate them, insert them into the modification pipeline of an :py:class:`~ovito.ObjectNode`, and configure their parameters.
+These modifier types are all implemented in C++, and the Python interface allows you to instantiate them, insert them into the modification pipeline of an :py:class:`~ovito.PipelineSceneNode`, and configure their parameters.
 However, sometimes the capabilities provided by these built-in modifiers are not sufficent and you may want to write your own, completely new type of modifier that can participate in the data pipeline system of OVITO.
 The following sections describe how this is done.